awsdocs/amazon-ec2-user-guide/doc_source/snapshot-archive.md

 + You can't share archived snapshots\.
 If you archive a snapshot that you have shared with other accounts, the accounts with which the snapshot is shared lose access after the snapshot is archived\.
 + You can't copy an archived snapshot\.
 If you need to copy an archived snapshot, you must first restore it\.
 + You can't enable fast snapshot restore for an archived snapshot\.
 Fast snapshot restore is automatically disabled when a snapshot is archived\.
 If you need to use fast snapshot restore, you must manually enable it after restoring the snapshot\.
++ You can’t archive snapshots that were created by AWS Backup\.

 ## Pricing and billing<a name="snapshot-archive-pricing"></a>